chocola-mint/chocola-mint/README.md

 ### :video_game: Who am I?
-Someone who wants to live a thrilling, unstable life making games.
+Game programmer based in Japan.

 I'm also trying to branch into digital illustrations and composing, but that's not what you're here for, right?

 ### :space_invader: Games
 You can see the games I've worked on in [my Itch page](https://chocola-mint.itch.io/), as well as a demo reel if you're in a hurry.
 Current recommendations are: (All can be played in your browser)